betoarpi/ARLA/wp-content/plugins/snow-storm/readme.txt

 == Changelog ==

+= 1.4.2 =
+* FIX: Snow behind some elements with some WordPress themes

+= 1.4.1 =
+* FIX: Colour picker not working for snow colour in admin settings
+* FIX: Post/page selector/search not working in admin settings

 = 1.4 =
-* Setting to show on specific posts/pages
+* ADD: Setting to show on specific posts/pages

 = 1.3 =
 * ADD: WordPress 4.0 compatibility